 Let’s face it.
 It’s hot and humid in the Everglades and there are tons of mosquitoes during the hottest summer months in Florida.
 Avoid the discomforts of heat and mosquitoes by planning your trip for the winter months.

 Great Smoky Mountains National Park, Tennessee/North Carolina

-With over 10 million visitors in 2016, the Great Smoky Mountains National Park is the most visited national park in the US.
+With over 10 million visitors in 2016, the Great Smoky Mountains National Park is the most visited of all the national parks in the United States.
 However it is still possible to visit the Smokies (as locals call this national park) without the crowds.
 You can go camping in the Smokies or stay at a cute mountain cabin for a more intimate Smokies experience.

 There are two wildlife hot spot areas in the Smoky Mountains.